devtks/devtks.github.io/_posts/2019-10-04-retrospective.md

 tags: [tuto, tutorial, process, azure-devops]
 ---

-Project Retrospective. you know the thing we rarely do and we do it gets quickly lost in the nature within a Word Doc or other type of one time used never read again type of doc.
+Project Retrospective...
+You know the thing we rarely do but when we do it gets lost in nature in a Word Document or some other type of one time, never read again type of document.
-Because we are trying to use the full potential of Azure Devops here at TKS by using features like Boards, Pipeline and so on we thought it would be nice to have retrospective that sit within the project artifacts and be accessible by anyone at any time.
+At TKS we are trying to use the full potential of Azure Devops by using features like Boards, Pipeline among several others.
+We thought it would be nice to have a retrospective that sits within the project artifacts and is accessible by anyone at any time.

-This guide will help you to use a plugin available in Azure Devops that will allow you to gather feedback from your team, your clients.
-Vote, plan and create actionable items.
+This guide will help you to use a plugin available in Azure Devops, that will allow you to gather feedback from your team, your clients in order to vote, plan and create actionable items.

 - [Installation](#installation)